don-smith/Resquirrelly/Readme.md

 ## Deployments

-* Using VS, open `MainWindow.xaml` and change line 16 to "Version 1.1" so it will be obvious when the update has been applied.
+* Using VS, open `MainWindow.xaml` and change line 16 to "Version 1.1" so it will be obvious that the update has been applied.
 * Build the solution.
 * Back on the command line, enter: `release 1.1`
-* From the Releases folder, upload `Resquirrelly-1.1-delta.nupkg`, `Resquirrelly-1.1-full.nupkg` to your HTTP deployment location (hold off on `RELEASES` for the moment).
+* From the Releases folder, upload `Resquirrelly-1.1-delta.nupkg`, `Resquirrelly-1.1-full.nupkg` to your HTTP deployment location (hold off on uploading `RELEASES` for the moment).
 In a real world scenario, you would probably upload an update of the installer also.
 * Only after the other files have finished uploading, upload `RELEASES`.
 This is the file Squirrel is polling for, so you want the other files in place first.
 * In less than 20 seconds, Resquirrelly will detect the update, download it, and